openedx/frontend-app-learner-portal-enterprise/docs/decisions/0006-reorder-component-tree-to-reduce-unnecessary-api-calls-and-improve-user-experience.md

 | /r/:redirectPath                                  | This route allows deep linking to a specific page within the Enterprise Learner Portal (i.e., the redirect path) without yet knowing an enterprise slug.
 This route is helpful to send generic links to pages within the Enterprise Learner Portal in marketing, support, account management scenarios. |
 | * | This represents a catch-all route, displaying a "Not Found" page if the path doesn't match any of these other routes. |

 The bundle size of the application has also begun to creep up due to the additional of new pages and features, which bring more installed NPM packages, etc. to the application, increasing the bundle size.
-At the time of this writing, the application's bundle size is 1.9 MB (parsed) or 477.67 KB (gzipped) according the `webpack-bundle-analyzer` report.
-This means that when a learner visits this application, they may be downloading nearly 2 MB before being able to effectively use the application.
+At the time of this writing, the application's bundle size is 5.29 MB (stat) / 1.9 MB (parsed) / 477.67 KB (gzipped) according the `webpack-bundle-analyzer` report.

 We hypothesize we may be able to improve the Largest Contentful Paint (LCP) and Cumulative Layout Shift (CLS) synthetic metrics in New Relic through this work.